romalukin777/vpn/README.md

 # VPN

-I discovered this scripts in internet (so author is unidentified) and added truecrypt encryption.
+I discovered this scripts in Internet (so author is unidentified) and added a few features.
 It tested on Ubuntu 14.04 LTS.

 How to (as root):
 1. Execute on the OUTPUT server: `curl https://raw.githubusercontent.com/romalukin777/vpn/master/outserver.sh | bash`